OlegFutornoi/xmlmaster/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/b9885906-c276-45c1-b510-b8ae241a0605) and start prompting.
+Visit the [Lovable Project](https://preview--xmlmaster.lovable.app/) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Lovable will be committed autically to this repo.

 **Use your preferred IDE**